Affiliate links on Android Authority may earn us a commission. Learn more.

 The original Nest Cam from 2014 wasn’t the first Nest product, but it certainly became one of the company’s most popular releases.
 Since then, we’ve seen multiple riffs and variations on that device, which helped to bring accessible smart security cameras to the masses.

 Was it worth the wait?
-Let’s dive into our Google Nest Cam review and find out.
+Dive into our Google Nest Cam review to find out.

 Update, September 2022: We’ve updated this review by adding in an FAQ section that answers the most asked questions about the Google Nest Cam and much more.